nixworks/public/news/2007/02/25/index.md

 ##### Iran
 ### [ Iran successfully launches its first suborbital sounding rocket. ](/news/2007/02/25/iran-successfully-launches-its-first-suborbital-sounding-rocket.md)
-_Context: Iran, sounding rocket, suborbital_
+_Context: suborbital, sounding rocket, Iran_

 ##### Senegal
 ### [ Voters in Senegal go to the polls to elect their next president, with incumbent Abdoulaye Wade facing a range of challengers including two former Prime Ministers: Moustapha Niasse and Idrissa Seck. ](/news/2007/02/25/voters-in-senegal-go-to-the-polls-to-elect-their-next-president-with-incumbent-abdoulaye-wade-facing-a-range-of-challengers-including-two.md)
-_Context: President, Idrissa Seck, Moustapha Niasse, Prime Minister of Senegal, Senegal, 2007 presidential election, Abdoulaye Wade_
+_Context: President, Prime Minister of Senegal, 2007 presidential election, Moustapha Niasse, Abdoulaye Wade, Senegal, Idrissa Seck_

 ##### Levina 1
 ### [ The Levina 1, which caught fire on the 22nd, sinks, killing at least one more person. ](/news/2007/02/25/the-levina-1-which-caught-fire-on-the-22nd-sinks-killing-at-least-one-more-person.md)